Dr Bethany Simmonds PhD in the Sociology of Ageing (University of Southampton); PGCLTHE; BSc. Sociology (hons) (University of Bath)

 My doctoral research centred on the corporeal, emotional and social experience of ageing and physical activity in rural spaces.
 My post-doctoral research has developed my interests of ageing and health.
 I developed this corpus of work into a monograph entitled: Ageing and the Crisis in Health and Social Care; which examines the impact of globalisation, neoliberalism, Austerity policies and ageism on health and social care systems in the UK, Sweden and Germany, published in November 2021 by Policy Press as part of their Global Challenges in Ageing Series.

-Currently, I am developing some of the themes which emerged from my recent book linked to risk, including moving towards a feminist ethics of care instead of necropolitical state decision-making of ageing/death in health and social care systems; intersections between disablism and ageism in the Covid-19 pandemic; and exploring the use of the concept of ‘precarity capitalism’ to galvanise intergenerational grievances around climate justice.
-In relation to internal and external collaborations, I have been appointed to the Centre for Excellence in Rural Health Research steering committee at the University of Aberystwyth, become an affiliated member of The Wales Institute of Social and Economic Research, Data and Methods (WISERD) and a member of the Centre for Ageing and Dementia Research (CADR).
-Finally, I have recently been voted onto the editing board of Sociological Research Online and I have been appointed as visiting fellowship at the Centre of Death and Society (CDAS) at the University of Bath, to lead the field and develop the intersection between ageing/gerontology and the end of life.
+In relation to internal and external collaborations, I was appointed to the Centre for Excellence in Rural Health Research steering committee at the University of Aberystwyth; I am an affiliated member of The Wales Institute of Social and Economic Research, Data and Methods (WISERD); and a member of the Centre for Ageing and the Life Course (CALC).
+Finally, I was selected by the editing board for Sociological Research Online with expertise in Ageing and have a visiting fellowship at the Centre of Death and Society (CDAS) at the University of Bath, where I lead on Ageing/End of Life.

 Responsibilities

-My role as Senior Lecturer in Sociology in the Department of Geography and Earth Sciences is to lead and develop the new Sociology programme launched in 2019.
+As Senior Lecturer in Sociology and Programme Lead for Sociology in the Department of Geography and Earth Sciences, my role is to lead and develop the new Sociology programme launched in 2019.
+I was also appointed External Examiner for Criminology and Sociology BSc at Swansea University in 2023-24.